Phinney 106 & 214 (Historical Archaeology Lab)

 University of Idaho

-Katrina Eichner is a historical archaeologists focused on expressions of social difference in the 19th and 20th century American West.
-Her research employs queer, feminist, and critical race theories to understand the role of the past in shaping contemporary society.
+Katrina Eichner is a historical archaeologist focused on material expressions of social difference in the 19th and 20th century American West.
+Her research aims to understand the role of the past in shaping contemporary society.

 - Ph.D., University of California Berkeley, 2017

 - Archaeologies of African Diaspora

 - Archaeologies of Social Inequality

 - Borderland and Frontier Theories

 - 2011-Present: Fort Davis Archaeology Project (FODAAP)

 - 2018-Present: Idaho Public Archaeology (IPA)

 - Wilkie, Laurie A, Katrina C. L. Eichner, Kelly Fong, David Hyde, Alyssa Scott, and Annelise Morris.
 2020.
 “Bodily Objects: 20th century Entanglements of People and Things”.
 In A Cultural History of Objects, Volume Six: Objects in the Modern Age.
 Edited by Wilkie, Laurie A., and John Chenoweth.
 Cultural History of Objects Series edited by Dan Hicks and William Whyte.
 Bloomsbury.